-6. (A) The Annual General Meeting shall be held not later than 30th June in each year.
-At this meeting the following business shall be transacted provided that at least twenty Members are present and entitled to vote:-
+8. (A) The AGM shall be held not later than 30th June in each year.
+At this meeting the following business shall be transacted provided that at least twenty members are present and entitled to vote:-

-(B) A copy of the verified Balance Sheet, Statement of Accounts and Agenda shall be forwarded to each Club at least fourteen days prior to the meeting, together with any proposed changes of Rules.
+(B) A copy of the duly audited/verified balance sheet, statement of accounts and agenda shall be forwarded to each Club at least 14 days prior to the meeting, together with any proposed Rule changes.

-(C) A signed copy of the verified Balance Sheet and Statement of Accounts shall be sent to the Essex County Football Association within fourteen days of its adoption by the Annual General Meeting.
+(C) A signed copy of the duly audited/verified balance sheet and statement of accounts shall be sent to the Sanctioning Authority within 14 days of its adoption by the AGM

-(D) Each Club shall be empowered to send two delegates to an Annual General Meeting.
+(D) Each Club shall be empowered to send two delegates to an AGM.
 Each Club shall be entitled to one vote only.
-Fourteen days’ notice shall be given of any Meeting.
+Fourteen days’ notice shall be given of any AGM.

-(E) Clubs who have withdrawn their Membership of the Competition during the season being concluded or who are not continuing Membership shall be entitled to attend but shall vote only on matters relating to the season being concluded.
-This provision will not apply to Clubs expelled in accordance with Rule 17.
+(E) Clubs who have withdrawn their membership of the Competition during the Playing Season being concluded or who are not continuing membership shall be entitled to attend but shall vote only on matters relating to the Season being concluded.
+This provision will not apply to Clubs expelled in accordance with Rule 12.

 (F) All voting shall be conducted by a show of voting cards unless a ballot be demanded by at least 50% of the delegates qualified to vote or the Chairman so decides.

-(G) No individual shall be entitled to vote on behalf of more than one Member Club.
+(G) No individual shall be entitled to vote on behalf of more than one Club.

-(I) Officers and Management Committee members shall be entitled to attend and vote at an Annual General Meeting.
+(I) Officers of the Competition and Management Committee members shall be entitled to attend and vote at an AGM.